Skip to content

 Reference doc for the `sst.aws.Cluster` component.

-The Cluster component lets you create a cluster of containers and add services to them.
+The Cluster component lets you create a cluster of containers and add services and tasks to them.
 It uses Amazon ECS on AWS Fargate.

 Create a Cluster